Senior School Teaching Staff

 Head of Science

 Ms Carvalho graduated from Greenwich University in Biochemistry.
 She has taught Biology, Chemistry and Physics in UK, Kenya and Qatar.
 Currently she is an examiner for Cambridge Examinations.
-She has two small and lively children who attend The British School, Alexandria.
+She has two small and lively children who used to attend The British School, Alexandria.
 Main hobbies include traveling, fashion and reading.